 Theresa May Faces No-Confidence Vote Wednesday Over Brexit Anger

-UK Prime Minister Theresa May is fighting to keep her job as members of her Conservative Party seek to oust her in a no-confidence vote.
+U.K. Prime Minister Theresa May is fighting to keep her job as members of her Conservative Party seek to oust her in a no-confidence vote.
 May has been unable to shore up support for the Brexit deal she negotiated with the European Union.

 "I will contest that vote with everything I've got," May said outside of 10 Downing Street, referring to the vote on her leadership that will take place from 6 p.m. to 8 p.m. local time (1 p.m. - 3 p.m.
 ET).